 My radio show, The Kitchen Bang Bang Law, is about cutting-edge culture.
 It’s about dreaming beyond the barriers of cynical ‘common sense’ through radical sonic art forms, be they the working blues of the 20s or the avante garde drone of today.
 I program thematic segments that span all genres and styles of music, breaking down boundaries and (hopefully) opening minds.

-If you’ve ever listened to The Kitchen Bang Bang Law, please consider pledging some cash during my funding drive radio show.
-It happens on October 27, from 12 to 2 p.m.
+If you’ve ever enjoyed one of my shows, please consider pledging some cash during my funding drive radio show.
+It happens on October 25, from 12 to 2 p.m.
 Call the PLEDGE LINE during my show, 514-907-9424, and talk to the friendly people at CKUT.

 SPECIAL GIFTS OFFERED ON THE KITCHEN BANG BANG LAW!

 Besides all the remarkable gifts available from CKUT for your pledge, there are plenty of exclusive treats for listeners of The Kitchen Bang Bang Law.
 For the first person to call in a pledge of $25, I’ll be offering two tickets to see Pussy Riot live at Théâtre Maisonneuve de la Place des Arts, Montreal (Wednesday, November 9, 2016, Doors: 7:00 PM / Show: 8:00 PM).